rachitnigam/rachitnigam.com/content/post/commoditize-your-research-complement.md

 The high-level idea is encoding the semantics of a program into boolean (or richer logics) and using SMT solvers like [Z3][] to either verify programs or automatically synthesize them from specifications.{% footnote() %}
-James Bornholt's [introduction to program synthesis][synth] provides a good overview of the area.
+James Bornholt's [introduction to program synthesis](https://blog.sigplan.org/2019/07/31/program-synthesis-in-2019/) provides a good overview of the area.
 {% end %}